haywirecoder/homebridge-flobymoen/README.md

 # Homebridge Plugin Flo by Moen (In-Development)
 An Homebridge plugin to integrate the Flo by Moen 3 water system with HomeKit.
 This plug-in manages the Flo smart water kit monitoring and control devices via the Flo unofficial cloud API.
-This module interact with the Smart Water Shutoff and Water sensors only.
+It leverage work done by aioflo Python3 library https://github.com/bachya/aioflo.
+This module use This module interact with the Smart Water Shutoff and Water sensors only.
 It does not support the recently release Flo Smart Water Faucets.
 ## Configuration options

 | Attributes        | Description                                                                                                              |